Locally Trivial Deformations of Toric Varieties: Deformation functors

-\begin{cor}\thlabel{cor:comparison} Let $X$ be a separated scheme of finite type over $\KK$, let $\sU,\sV$ be affine open covers of $X$, and let $\mcL$ be a quasi-coherent sheaf of Lie algebras on $X$.
-Then \end{cor} \begin{proof} \v{C}ech cohomology coincides with sheaf cohomology for any affine open cover \cite[III Theorem.4.5]{hartshorne}, and the proof directly follows from \thref{compa}. \end{proof} In the next sections, we work over affine open coverings and in light of \thref{cor:comparison}, we suppress $\sU$ and write $\rF_{\mcL}$ for the functor $\rF_{\mcL,\sU}$.
+As a consequence of the above theorem, we see that if $\sU$ is any open cover for which $\mcL$ is acyclic on all intersections of elements of $\sU$, $\rF_{\mcL,\sU}$ is independent of $\sU$.
+Indeed, in this situation, \v{C}ech cohomology coincides with sheaf cohomology.
+This is in particular the case if $X$ is a separated scheme, $\sU$ is an affine open cover, and $\mcL$ is a quasicoherent sheaf of Lie algebras.
+We will thus frequently suppress $\sU$ and just write $\rF_{\mcL}$ for the functor $\rF_{\mcL,\sU}$.

-\begin{rem}\thlabel{rem:applications} The functors $\rF_{\mcL}$ are useful to study several geometric deformation problems.
-We list some of them here. \begin{enumerate}[label={(\roman*)}] \item Let $X$ be variety over $\KK$, and let $\Def_X$ and $\Def'_X$ denote the functor of deformations of $X$ and locally trivial deformations of $X$ respectively.
-When $X$ is smooth they coincide.
-The locally trivial deformations of $X$ are governed by the tangent sheaf $\T_{X}$ and is an isomorphism of functors, see \cite[Proposition 2.5]{BGL22}.
-We will study this situation in detail in \S\ref{sec:deftoric} when $X$ is a $\QQ$-factorial toric variety. \item Deformations of a vector bundle $\mathcal{E}$ on a scheme $X$ over $\KK$ is governed by the endomorphism bundle $\mathcal{E}nd(\mathcal{E})$, see \cite[Theorem 7.1, Corollary 2.8]{deftheory}. \item Let $Z \subset X$ be a closed subscheme of a smooth variety $X$.
-Let $\Def_{(X,Z)}$ and $\Def'_{(X,Z)}$ respectively denote the functors of deformations and locally trivial deformations of the pair $(X,Z)$.
-When $Z$ is smooth the above functors coincide.
-Locally trivial deformations of the pair $(X,Z)$ are governed by the logarithmic tangent sheaf $\T_{X}(-\log Z)$, see \cite[Section 3]{Iacono} and \cite[3.4.4]{sernesi}. \end{enumerate} \end{rem}
+The functors $\rF_{\mcL}$ are useful to study geometric deformation problems.
+As an example, let $X$ be a variety over $\KK$, and let $\Def_X$ and $\Def'_X$ denote the functor of deformations of $X$ and locally trivial deformations of $X$, respectively.
+When $X$ is smooth these functors coincide.
+The locally trivial deformations of $X$ are governed by the tangent sheaf $\T_{X}$ and

+is an isomorphism of functors, see \cite[Proposition 2.5]{BGL22}.
+Here $\exp$ denotes the exponential map defined in \S\ref{sec:bch}, applied to sections of $\T_X$.
+For each affine open $U$, the map $\exp$ yields automorphisms of $U \times \spec A$ over $\spec A$ reducing to the identity modulo $\mfm_A$.
+A cochain $x \in \check{C}^1(\sU,\T_X)\otimes \mfm_A$ satisfies $\mfo(x)=0$ if and only if the automorphisms $\exp(x_{ij})$ glue on overlaps to define a locally trivial deformation.
+The equivalence relation induced by the action of $\check{C}^0(\sU,\T_X)\otimes \mfm_A$ identifies isomorphic deformations.
+We will study this situation in detail in \S\ref{sec:deftoric} when $X$ is a $\QQ$-factorial toric variety.